All Our Specialities

-Spondylitis is a condition of inflammation of the vertebral joints, and it is one of the most common causes of back and neck pain.
-It is a form of spondylopathy which is often not identified until it has fully developed and is causing pain in vertebrae or spine.
-The pain caused due to spondylitis is usually around the cervical region of the neck, shoulder and lower spine, and sometimes pain occurs further downwards.
-So, physical therapy such as stretching exercises and spinal exercises are recommended to improve back pain and reduce long-term impact.
+Spondylitis is an inflammation in the vertebral joints, which is often not identified until it has fully developed causing pain in vertebrae or spine.
+The pain caused due to spondylitis is usually around the cervical region of the neck, lower spine, and shoulder.

-Slipped Disc is a condition which refers to a problem associated with rubbery discs between the spinal bones.
-It occurs when the soft centre of a spinal disc pushes through a crack in the tougher exterior casing, leads to pain, numbness or weakness in an arm or leg and irritate nearby nerves.
+Slipped Disc refers to a problem related with rubbery discs which is between the spinal bones.
+It happens when the spinal disc pushes through a crack in the tougher exterior casing.